 A Note to Academic Departments regarding equipment repairs:

-IDT will transport University-tagged departmental equipment requiring repair to and from Electronic maintenance.
+Classroom Support will transport University-tagged departmental equipment requiring repair to and from Electronic maintenance.
 Repair costs will be charged to the department by the Engineering Department of the Learning Resources Division.